-In 2009 the designer established Maison Rabih Kayrouz and was invited by the Chambre Syndicale de la Couture Parisienne to become a correspondent member.
-Speaking at the time of his selection to the Chambre Syndicale de la Couture Kayrouz told The National, "A young Lebanese designer, wanting to do something international, because my idea is not only to show a couture collection it is to show a collection that has different techniques.
+In 2009, the designer established Maison Rabih Kayrouz and was invited by the Chambre Syndicale de la Couture Parisienne to become a correspondent member.
+Speaking at the time of his selection to the Chambre Syndicale de la Couture, Kayrouz told The National, "A young Lebanese designer wanting to do something international, because my idea is not only to show a couture collection, it is to show a collection that has different techniques.
 For me, this is the future of couture.
 Usually, you differentiate between couture and ready-to-wear.
 But here, with me, it's not that.
 This is a collection that has different techniques.
 And I think this concept was quite exciting for them.”

 Three years later he would launch his ready-to-wear line.
 “I believe in couture as a means of expression,” the designer told Fashionista.
 “It’s free, it’s about emotion, about dreaming.
 When I make ready-to-wear, I keep the emotion and dreamy aspect of couture.
-I’ve always wanted to create for the pleasure of women, I love that clothes can be either protective or seducing, and when women play different roles.”
+I’ve always wanted to create for the pleasure of women, I love that clothes can be either protective or seducing, when women play different roles.”

 Kayrouz said to The National, “You have haute couture, which is very dreamy and beautiful, and you can go to the shows and dream for nights after that.
 Or you have ready-to-wear, which is OK, it's about brands and they do what they exhibit and they sell.
 But now, we have a new generation of people who are interested in keeping the handicraft and the savoir faire of couture, but who are also interested in making them more accessible.”